IBM/data-prep-kit/data-processing-lib/doc/simplest-transform-tutorial.md

 We will **not** be showing the following:
 * The creation of a custom TransformRuntime that would enable more global state and/or coordination among the transforms running in other RayActors.
+This will be covered in an advanced tutorial.

 The complete task involves create the following:
 * NOOPTransform - class that implements the specific transformation
 * NOOPTableTransformConfiguration - class that provides configuration for the NOOPTransform, specifically the command line arguments used to configure it.
-* main() - simple creation and use of the RayLauncher.
+* main() - simple creation and use of the TransformLauncher.

 ### NOOPTransform